Study: Inherited mutations in metastatic breast cancer patients

 Conclusions:

-The study authors concluded that all patients with breast cancer may benefit from genetic testing for germline mutations.
+The study authors concluded that all patients with breast cancer may benefit from genetic testing for mutations.
 Of all MBC patients tested, 8% had inherited mutations that are clearly associated with breast cancer, including 6% of MBC patients with mutations in BRCA1/2, which are clinically actionable.

 Due to the small sample size and lack of population controls, additional research on a larger population is needed to confirm this study’s result.
 Furthermore, we do not know whether patients with non-BRCA mutations benefit from BRCA-targeted treatments for breast cancer.
 It is also unclear whether knowledge of genetic status for patients with non-BRCA mutations would be helpful in making decisions about MBC.